Skip to content

 Local payloads

-In order to do that, go download them from the ps4boot repositories:
+In order to do that, you need to download them here.

 • Extract from the ELF folders, and rename the file to have a .bin extension instead of .elf, because Payload Loader can't load ELFs